samucodesh/intro/docs/becoming-a-maintainer/glossary.md

 ## API Documentation

 API documentation is a technical document that explains how to use and work with an API.
-This manual contains all the information required to work with the API including details on how to make requests, what data formats are supported, and what response codes are returned.
+This manual contains all the information required to work with the API, including details on how to make requests, what data formats are supported, and what response codes are returned.

 Examples of API documentation include Swagger, RAML, and API Blueprint.

 ## Backlog

 A backlog is a list of tasks that need to be completed within a project.
 Typically, these are tasks that are not yet assigned to a developer and are waiting to be worked on.
-Sometimes, these could be tasks that were open weeks or months ago and are still waiting to be worked on.
+Sometimes, these could be tasks that were opened weeks or months ago and are still waiting to be worked on.

 ## Code Freeze